walkerlj0/Selenium_Course_Example_Code/tips/python/content/chapters/04-screenshot-on-failure.md

 ## Expected Behavior

-When we save this file and run it (`python screenshot.py` from the command-line) here is what will happen:
+When we save this file and run it (`python3 screenshot.py` from the command-line) here is what will happen:

 + Open the browser
 + Load the homepage of [the-internet](http://github.com/tourdedave/the-internet)